DavidMGilbert/uplo-support-docs/your-sia-wallet/wallet-troubleshooting/what-are-these-deductions-in-my-wallet.md

 # What are these deductions in my wallet?

-Unexpected deductions of Siacoin from your Sia-UI wallet are not an immediate cause for concern.
+Unexpected deductions of UploCoin from your Uplo-UI wallet are not an immediate cause for concern.
 There are a few completely normal causes.

 ## **You are renting storage space, and the coins are paying for the storage space, as specified in your renter allowance.**